-Coniston Cricket Club are looking to replace their existing decrepit changing rooms with an exemplar building that responds to and makes use of its beautiful surroundings.
+Coniston Cricket Club were looking to replace their existing decrepit changing rooms with an exemplar building that responds to, and makes use of, its beautiful surroundings.
 The proposals should also include thoughts about a second use for the structure, outside of the cricket season.

 Our design for the club house is highly functional and contemporary, while at the same time looking towards traditional forms of construction.
 The design of the pavilion has been driven first and foremost by the requirements of a cricket club.